enowars/enowars8-service-WhatsScam/documentation/README.md

 Easy fixes are blocked via the checker which checks for missing flags and missing content inside the service.

-The Fixes are listed inside the documentation/fix.py .
+The intended fixes are listed inside the ```documentation/fix.py``` .
 You will have to switch the lines of code to fix the service.

-The Fixes listed are only part of all possible ways to fix the exploits.
+The fixes listed are only part of all possible ways to fix the exploits.

 # Checker

 The Checker is a tool that checks the features of the service for its behavior.

 For Whatsscam it sends http requests that try out a feature for example if you can text or add a certain person as a friend.
 It is used to prevent unintentional fixes or that someone turns off the service or any features.
-It is also used to simulate traffic for testing and to simulate regular traffic as usual for a real service.
+It is also used to simulate regular user traffic as usual for a real service.
 For details about the functions please look into the ```checker/src/checker.py``` or ```checker/src/checker_util_func.py```.

 If you wanna start the checker you use ```docker compose up --build``` inside the ```checker``` folder.